 During the reconnection process and the gradual phase of flares, SMM with its HXIS telescope could image the plasma heated by high energy particle in four energy bands of spectra with a low spatial resolution.
 The Hard X-ray telescope on-board Yohkoh had a better spatial resolution but no low energy band.
-A long debate about the long duration emission of particles started in order to understand if the particles accelerated during the impulsive phase were trapped at the reconnection point or if they were continuously accelerated.
+A long debate about the long duration emission of particles started in order to understand if the particles accelerated during the impulsive e-mail: arkadiusz.berlicki@obspm.fr